You are here

 - Cost: eHLbc seeks to give priority to licensing electronic resources which offer economies of scale by benefiting the most eHLbc member organizations system-wide.

 - Management: The resource should support site-specific customization, IP address updates, and usage reporting should be available via a well-designed administrative web interface.
 Also, usage statistics should be available and adhere to the COUNTER standard.

 eHLbc then selects 2 to 3 resources to investigate further.

 4. eHLbc coordinates and negotiates the licensing process.

 eHLbc coordinates and negotiates this process by:

 - Gathering information (e.g. background material, title lists, and other relevant documentation)

 - Examining the license agreement and negotiating terms and conditions

-Member institutions contact e-HLbc to join the Boutique Licenses.
-Libraries may acquire as many or as few Boutique Resources as they like.
+Member organizations contact eHLbc to join the Boutique Licenses.
+Organizations may acquire as many or as few Boutique Resources as they like.